roc-lang/roc/linker/README.md

 ## TODO (In a lightly prioritized order)

-- Try to make rust hosts nicer.
-Currently making it expose functions is a huge pain.
 - Add Macho support
   - Honestly should be almost exactly the same code.
     This means we likely need to do a lot of refactoring to minimize the duplicate code.